Maintaining a home

 State-based support services

-In addition to national support organisations, there are also specific services available — depending on your eligibility — in each state or territory.
-These services range from advocacy to other kinds of support, such as the provision of occupational therapy and home modifications.
+Besides national support organisations, there are also state and territory specific services available, depending on your eligibility.
+These services range from advocacy to the provision of occupational therapy and home modifications.

 - ACT: Community Care Occupational Therapy